rabbal/SmartLockPlatform_Lab/docs/README.md

-# SmartLockPlatfrom with and MVP mindset
+# SmartLockPlatfrom with an MVP mindset

 ## Architecture